by Katy Depledge

 View the full route of the Llyn Ogwen Circular Walk.

 Offering some of the most stunning mountainous scenery in the country, the Cwm Idwal Circular Walk is a delightful valley hike through the heart of Snowdonia National Park.
-Displaying crystal clear waters, Llyn Idwal lies within Cwm Idwal and is one of the best examples of a glacial valley in Wales.
+Displaying crystal clear waters, Llyn Idwal is one of Snowdonia’s most beautiful lakes.
+Nestled within Cwm Idwal, the lake is one of the best examples of a glacial valley in Wales.

 Distance: 5km / 2-3 hours

 Find out more about the Cwm Idwal Circular Walk.